Hill Walking in Kerry

 We went to the bar and tried our best to keep seats, which we just about managed to do for the eight of us.
 It’s a lovely bar and the food is very good.
 We all caught up and chatted about our day’s adventures and Hill walking in Kerry,

-We made plans for the following day’s hill walking in Kerry and I decided to give the Kerry Way a break and do a walk together on Beara Peninsula near Lauragh.
+We made plans for the following day’s hill walking and hiking in Kerry.
+I decided to give the Kerry Way a break and we would do a walk together on Beara Peninsula near Lauragh.

 Cup of Tea on Knockatee Hill – Beara Peninsula